Welcome to WFYI Passport!

-After confirmation of your membership, you will be asked to sign in to WFYI Passport with either a Google account or Facebook account, or you can create a PBS account.
+After confirmation of your membership, you will be asked to sign in to WFYI Passport with a Google account, Facebook account, or a PBS account.
 Once inside the library, look for the blue compass next to WFYI Passport videos.

 FREQUENTLY ASKED QUESTIONS

 - What kind of content can people find on WFYI Passport?
-At launch in March 2016, WFYI Passport includes several hundred hours of programming, representing drama, science, history, natural history and the arts.
+WFYI Passport includes several hundred hours of programming, representing drama, science, history, natural history and the arts.
 The WFYI Passport library will continue to grow with added content.

 - How can viewers find content that’s available on WFYI Passport?
-WFYI donors must first activate their account for access.
+WFYI donors must first activate their account for access (see above).
 Once you're in the library, look for videos with the compass icon .
 Those videos are only available to users who are registered for WFYI Passport.

 - Who qualifies for WFYI Passport?
-WFYI Passport is a member benefit for WFYI for donors with a yearly contribution of at least $60 or an ongoing monthly contribution of $5 or more.
+WFYI Passport is a member benefit for WFYI donors with a contribution of at least $5/month (or $60/year).
 It cannot be purchased separately.

 - Does WFYI Passport mean there will be no more free streaming on PBS.org or on WFYI.org?
-PBS and WFYI content will continue to be available for free on PBS.org, WFYI.org, and other digital platforms.
+PBS and WFYI content will continue to be available for free at pbs.org, wfyi.org and other digital platforms.
 Certain content, including news and public affairs programs such as Frontline, PBS NewsHour, Independent Lens and POV, will always be accessible to everyone.

-- Doesn’t having a subset of content only for donors go against what PBS and WFYI stand for?
-PBS is committed to providing free streaming of local and national content across multiple platforms after a program airs.
-WFYI Passport goes one step further by offering an extended access to a rich library of content for station donors.
+- Does requiring membership to access this content go against the concept of “public media?”
+WFYI and PBS are committed to providing free streaming of local and national content across multiple platforms after a program airs.
+WFYI Passport goes one step further by offering extended access to a rich library of content for station donors.
 Certain content, including news and public affairs programs such as Frontline, PBS NewsHour, Independent Lens and POV, will always be accessible to everyone.

 - Will PBS KIDS content be available via WFYI Passport?
-There are no plans to include PBS KIDS programming in WFYI Passport at this time.
+All PBS KIDS programming is available at pbskids.org.